Estimating the Number of Components in Finite Mixture Models via Variational Approximation: Technical highlights

-\end{lemma} This lemma is a direct consequence of the result from \cite{pati2018statistical} since their testing condition is automatically satisfied for the Hellinger distance with a compact parameter space; so we omit the proof.
-By using the inequality $d_{\rm TV}\big(p(x\,|\,\theta), p^*(x)\big) \leq h\big(p(x\,|\,\theta), p^*(x)\big)$, we can then obtain that, under Assumption A3, at least $K^*$ of the mixing weights are bounded away from $0$ with high probability under the variational posterior distribution $\widehat q_w$.
-This property leads to an improved upper bound of $\mathcal{L}(\widehat q_{Z^n})$ (which matches the lower bound) compared to the one obtained in \cite{watanabe2007stochastic} (reviewed at the end of Section~\ref{sec:review_VB_FMM}).
+\end{lemma} This lemma is a direct consequence of the result from \cite{pati2018statistical} since their testing condition is automatically satisfied for the Hellinger distance with a compact parameter space.
+By using the inequality $d_{\rm TV}\big(p(x\,|\,\theta), p^*(x)\big) \le h\big(p(x\,|\,\theta), p^*(x)\big)$, we can then obtain that, under Assumption A4, at least $K^*$ of the mixing weights are bounded away from $0$ with high probability under the variational posterior distribution $\widehat q_w$.
+This property leads to an improved upper bound of $\m{L}(\widehat q_{Z^n})$ (which matches the lower bound) compared to the one obtained by \cite{watanabe2007stochastic} (reviewed at the end of Section~\ref{sec:review_VB_FMM}).